madmurphy/cookies.js/README.md

 ##### Description

-Check whether a cookie exists in the current position.
+Check whether a cookie exists and is reachable from the current location

 ##### Parameters